What you’ll study

 For full information about language requirements, see our English Language Requirements page.

-To view the course materials in MyAberdeen, you will need access to:
+To view your online course materials, you’ll need access to:

 Reliable internet access